Best March Break Events for Families in Toronto

-March Break is quickly approaching and if you’re looking for things to do with your kids, here are our top picks of what to see and do in and around Toronto!
+March Break is quickly approaching and if you’re looking for activities to do with your kids, here are some of top picks in and around Toronto!

 Maple Days at Black Creek Pioneer Village: March 13 to 17.
 It’s maple syrup season at the Village!
 This tasty educational and fun outdoor experience returns with discovery of old fashioned skills of creating the sweet treat.
 Families can learn the skills and tricks of collecting tree sap and learn how it magically turns into the sugary goodness.
 More information available on their site.